You have finally found it — the secret to winning your claim for disability benefits: tell the best story.

-Since attending law school in the early 2000s, I was aware of the concept that the best story wins; however, it wasn’t until 2014 that I came to truly appreciate its significance for disability claims and appeals.
+Since attending law school in the early 2000s, I have been aware of the concept that the best story wins.
+However, it wasn’t until 2014 that I came to truly appreciate its significance for disability claims and appeals.

-She was being given a second chance and she desperately wanted to win.
+This woman was being given a second chance, and she desperately wanted to win.

 When I reviewed all of the claim documents, the evidence she had submitted, and her lawyer’s submissions to the Review Tribunal, I realized what I had gotten myself into.